dhruv-04/library-management-system/README.md

 # Library-Management-System
 This is a Library Management Project which is being built in Python and the database support is given by MySql.
 This project is still in development and further information will be updated along the way.
-The changes that been commited in this project are verified and working correctly, provided the configurations in the laptop are correct.
+The changes that has been commited in this project are verified and working correctly, provided the configurations in the laptop are correct.
 This is currently a **TERMINAL UI** based project, it will further be developed to a proper GUI in the near future.

 ## Prerequisites
 **ESSENTIAL SOFTWARES:**